mathiasbrito/openbaton-docker/overview.md

 ## docker-popd, the Docker Pop server daemon

-`docker-popd` implements a Pop server and uses Docker containers as its backend.
+`docker-popd` implements a Pop server using the `docker-pop-server` library, which uses Docker containers as a Pop backend.
 More specifically, docker-popd completely abstracts Docker to its clients; the only thing the client knows about are Pop components.